mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 <p class="description">Learn about the experimental API for using CSS variables on Material UI components.</p>

 CSS variables is the most upvoted `@mui/system` related issue.
-It allows several improvements in developer experience, like fixing dark mode flickering in SSR, allowing multiple themes other than light and dark, better debugging experience overall, and many others.
+It allows several improvements in developer experience, like fixing dark mode SSR flickering, allowing multiple themes other than only light and dark, better debugging experience overall, and many others.
 To learn more, check [the RFC](https://github.com/mui/material-ui/issues/27651) we did about it.

 A while ago, we added an experimental API to the System package meant to allow styling the components with CSS variables.